sudomateo/website/content/posts/start-with-the-go-standard-library.md

 > **Note**: Ensure your `go.mod` file contains `go 1.22` or later otherwise Go
 > will use the older Go 1.21 and earlier `net/http` behavior.
 See the
 > [Go modules documentation](https://go.dev/doc/modules/gomod-ref#go) for more
-> information on why this is necesssary.
+> information on why this is necessary.
 > ```sh
 > > cat go.mod
 > module github.com/sudomateo/website